-One of the best ways you can start identifying negative keywords is – you guessed it – by examining actual user data based on how people search.
-This can be done through the AdWords Keyword Planner and Search Terms Report.
+One of the best ways to find negative keywords is – you guessed it – by examining actual user query data based on how people search.
+This can be done through the Google Ads Keyword Planner and Search Terms Report.

 If you see terms in the list that you know don’t apply to your business (like “free” and “printable” here), consider adding them to your negative keyword list.